Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Introduction

-We provide a rigorous theoretical justification for our proposed confidence interval in regimes where the nuisance components are high-dimensional sparse linear models.
-When these high-dimensional nuisance models are consistently estimated by Lasso, we show that the proposed interval attains nominal coverage even when the DML estimator converges slower than $1/\sqrt{n}$ and is not asymptotically Gaussian.
-We further show that, with an appropriate filtering threshold, the interval achieves the minimax expected length (up to constants) established in Theorem~1 of \cite{cai2017confidence}.
+Theorem \ref{thm: mstar lasso} formalizes this intuition rigorously in settings where the nuisance functions are high-dimensional linear models.
+When these models are consistently estimated by Lasso, we show that the proposed interval attains nominal coverage even when the DML estimator converges slower than $1/\sqrt{n}$ and might not be asymptotically Gaussian.
+With an appropriate filtering threshold, the interval also achieves the minimax expected length established in Theorem~1 of \cite{cai2017confidence}.
 Theorem~\ref{thm: coverage lasso} summarizes our coverage and length guarantees in the high-dimensional linear setting.

-We extend our perturbation-and-filtering approach to settings where the nuisances are no longer assumed to follow high-dimensional linear models and are instead estimated by other machine learning methods.
-The perturbation and filtering steps are the same as described above, simply with the Lasso replaced by a different method.
-However, deriving theoretical guarantees in this general setting appears more challenging.
-In Theorem \ref{thm:mstar ml beta}, we provide an informal justification for employing our approach in the more general case based on an isoperimetric inequality on the Gaussian density \citep{bobkov1997isoperimetric,cousins2018gaussian}.
+We extend our perturbation-and-filtering approach to settings where the nuisances are estimated by general machine learning methods.
+The perturbation and filtering steps remain as above, with the Lasso replaced by a different method.
+However, deriving theoretical guarantees in this general setting is more challenging.
+In Supplementary Section \ref{sec:general theory}, Theorem \ref{thm:mstar ml beta} provides an informal justification for employing our approach in the more general case based on an isoperimetric inequality on the Gaussian density \citep{bobkov1997isoperimetric,cousins2018gaussian}.
 Furthermore, our simulations show that the Perturbed DML approach applied to settings where the nuisances are estimated by generalized {additive models and} XGBoost \citep{chen2016xgboost} yields valid confidence sets in settings where the standard DML method fails to achieve nominal coverage.
-Moreover, compared to an oracle benchmark that has access to the empirical bias and standard error, Perturbed DML delivers confidence sets that are not excessively wide.
+Moreover, in both simulations and real data analysis, compared to an oracle benchmark that has access to the empirical bias and standard error, Perturbed DML delivers confidence sets that are not excessively wide.